-- •Development of Disability Equity Bill of 2018 which has been tabled before Parliament for enactment. - •Development of the Inclusive Education Policy 2018 to facilitate the implementation of disability inclusive education in mainstream education so as to promote access to education for people with disabilities. - •There is also a Free Vocational Rehabilitation Centre intended to equip PWDs who are from disadvantaged families with various skills to enable them to start their own businesses. •The MoSD developed a Policy for Older Persons in 2014.
+- •Development of Disability Equity Bill of 2018 which has been tabled before Parliament for enactment. - •Development of the Inclusive Education Policy 2018 to facilitate the implementation of disability inclusive education in mainstream education so as to promote access to education for people with disabilities. - •There is also a Free Vocational Rehabilitation Centre intended to equip PWDs who are from disadvantaged families with various skills to enable them to start their own businesses. •The MoSD developed a Policy for Older Per- - The MoSD developed a Policy for Older Persons in 2014.
 The Policy provides for the establishment of coordinating mechanisms at different levels.
 This will facilitate for the effective coordination of service provision which will reduce issues of access to services. - •Lesotho is the first country to ratify the AU Protocol on Human Rights and the Rights of Older

-&lt;sup>67Lesotho Population and Housing Census (2016)
+67Lesotho Population and Housing Census (2016)